angelmz/learn-elixir-with-tests/hello-world.md

 end
 ```

-If you try and run your program again your `hello_world.ex` will fail to compile because you're not passing in an argument to the `say_hello/0` function.
+If you try and run your program again with `elixirc`, your `hello.ex` will fail to compile because you're not passing in an argument to the `say_hello/0` function.

 It is still important to listen to the compiler in a dynamically typed language like Elixir.
 While Elixir does not require explicit type declarations, the compiler still performs various checks and optimizations on the code.
 Listening to it can help catch errors and improve the performance of your code.

-Send in "world" to make `hello_world.ex` compile.
+Send in "world" to make `hello.ex` compile.

 ```elixir
 @spec say_hello :: :ok